 Guide stars are mandatory for active optics and field stabilization.
-Any VLT programme should make sure that a guide star (USNO-A.2 or Guide Star Catalog 2) with a V = 11-13 mag is available within a field of 7.5' around the object.
+Any VLT programme should make sure that a guide star (UCAC3) with a R = 11 - 13 mag is available within a field of 7.5' around the object.

 Sensivity in the mid-IR for a ground based observatory is strongly limited by the sky brightness.
 In addition, the VISIR field is small compared to other VLT instruments.
 Therefore images of a field can often appear empty in short to medium length exposures.
 However, objects may become visible in longer ones.
 Combining different exposures taken on different nights may be tricky if a proper astrometric alignment is not carried out.
 Since the overall astrometric accuracy of an image is actually limited by the accuracy on the coordinates of the guide star, it is strongly recommended that all OBs of a same field use the same guide star, in particular for faint objects.